 Program Check Sheet – This form may be used to assist the candidate in planning their course of study.
 (Instructional Technology Check Sheet)

-Student Resources - The Leadership Studies website provides various student resources such as information on the Educational Testing Service (ETS), Graduate School, Torreyson Library, Technology Requirements for Distance Education, the UCA Writing Center, as well as tutorials for Blackboard, Centra and Chalk & wire.
+Student Resources – The Leadership Studies website provides various student resources such as information on the Educational Testing Service (ETS), Graduate School, Torreyson Library, Technology Requirements for Distance Education, the UCA Writing Center, as well as tutorials for Blackboard and Chalk & Wire.
 Student Resources can be accessed in the navigation menu or by clicking HERE.

 Candidates in the Master’s of Instructional Technology program must complete a Culminating Activity to meet graduation requirements.
 The Culminating Activity is a partial fulfillment of the requirements of the Master’s Degree in Instructional Technology at the University of Central Arkansas.
 The purpose of the Culminating Activity is to demonstrate a candidate’s ability to create professional-quality project or research paper synthesizing what she or he has learned in the program.
 The Culminating Activity must have academic significance and must be completed under the guidance of the candidate’s advisor.
 The project, as a general rule, will be in the candidate’s area of specialization in the graduate program.
 Further details for the Professional Project or Professional Paper Guidelines can be found on the Student Resources page or Culminating Project Guidelines.